 Skip to content

-How Yoga and Vitamin D Can Make a Big Difference in Arthritis
+Vitamin D Can Make A Big Difference In Joint Pain Relief

-Vitamin D deficiency has become a growing problem over the years due to increased time spent indoors and lack of exposure to sunlight.
-This means that our bodies aren’t absorbing enough vitamin D through sun exposure or supplements.
+Vitamin D deficiency has become a growing problem over the years due to increased indoor time and lack of exposure to sunlight.
+This means our bodies aren’t absorbing enough vitamin D through sun exposure or supplements.

 New research has found that vitamin D may play a significant role in joint health and that low levels may increase the risk of rheumatologic conditions such as arthritis.
-Several studies have found low blood levels of vitamin D (vitamin d deficiency) in patients with osteoarthritis of the hip, knee, and arthritis of the neck.
+Several studies have found low blood levels of vitamin D (vitamin D deficiency) in patients with osteoarthritis of the hip, knee, and neck arthritis.

 What is Vitamin D

-Vitamin D is an important factor for overall health, particularly strong and healthy bones.
-It is also a vital player in ensuring that a number of important organs such as muscles, heart, lungs, and brain work well and the immune system is fit to fight against infections.
+Vitamin D is essential for overall health and solid and healthy bones.
+It is also vital for ensuring that some essential organs, such as muscles, heart, lungs, and brain, work well and that the immune system is fit to fight infections.

-The body can make its own vitamin D from sunlight.
-However, adequate vitamin D can also be obtained from supplements and a small amount comes from a few foods.
-Vitamin D has to be changed by the body a number of times before it can be used.
+The body can make its vitamin D from sunlight.
+However, adequate vitamin D can also be obtained from supplements; a small amount comes from a few foods.
+The body has to change vitamin D several times before it can be used.

 Vitamin D deficiency may manifest in a variety of ways, including fatigue, back pain, hair loss, and symptoms of depression.

-Studies also have found that a lack of Vitamin D is linked to rheumatoid arthritis, an autoimmune disease characterized by swollen, aching joints, and numbness and tingling in the hands, arthritis in big toe, and feet.
+Studies also have found that a lack of Vitamin D is linked to rheumatoid arthritis, an autoimmune disease characterized by swollen, aching joints, and numbness and tingling in the hands, arthritis in the big toe and feet.

 What is Arthritis?

-There are two main types of Arthritis and is Osteoarthritis and Rheumatoid Arthritis.
-Osteoarthritis is the most common type of this disease, it can cause damage to joint cartilage.
-With enough damage to the cartilage, the bone begins to grind on bone and can cause severe pain and discomfort.
-For this case, medical treatments include physical therapy and proper medications to ease discomfort; but neither of these things can work miracles.
+There are two main types of Arthritis: Osteoarthritis and Rheumatoid Arthritis.
+Osteoarthritis is the most common type of disease, and it can cause damage to joint cartilage.
+With enough damage to the cartilage, the bone begins to grind on the bone and can cause severe pain and discomfort.

 How to Manage Arthritis

-Arthritis is one of the most common diseases in the United States with nearly 3 million cases per year.
+In the United States, arthritis is one of the most common diseases, with nearly 3 million cases per year.
 This disease causes inflammation in (usually) multiple joints, creating chronic pain and stiffness that can worsen with age.
-Arthritis cannot be cured but it can be treated thoroughly, ensuring that minimal pain and damage is done to our bodies.
+Arthritis cannot be cured but can be treated thoroughly, ensuring minimal pain and damage to our bodies.

 Besides the usual physical therapy and medication treatment, the only other way to properly manage this disease is by creating an adaptive lifestyle.
-This could mean using different, adaptive utensils or it could mean using specialty wraps and braces.
+This could mean using different adaptive utensils or specialty wraps and braces.

-Arthritis is commonly found in the elbow and often a simple compression wrap doesn’t do anything for the discomfort, but the Push med Elbow Brace can take its place.
-It’s designed to prevent overstretching and painful use of the joint, providing an easy-to-use design that includes a zipper for taking the brace off.
+Arthritis is commonly found in the elbow, and often, a simple compression wrap doesn’t help with discomfort, but the Push Med Elbow Brace can.
+It’s designed to prevent overstretching and painful joint use, and it provides an easy-to-use design that includes a zipper for taking the brace off.

 Other common areas that Arthritis affects are the ankles and wrists, but just like the elbow brace, there are braces for these areas as well.
-The Push med Aquei Ankle Brace provides strong support for improved stability and does not impair walking ability, it can be found in three sizes for an accurate and comfortable fit.
+The Push Med Aquei Ankle Brace supports improved stability and does not impair walking ability; it can be found in three sizes for an accurate and comfortable fit.

-For the wrists, the Push med Wrist Brace is a unique immobilizer, providing people with arthritis wrist pain a comfortable solution.
-This wrist support is easy to put on and remove with one hand, so there’s no hassle like other braces or wraps.
+The Push Med Wrist Brace is a unique wrist immobilizer that provides a comfortable solution for people with arthritis wrist pain.
+This wrist support is easy to put on and remove with one hand, so it’s not a hassle like other braces or wraps.

-This wrist brace is designed to fit the contours of the wrist and hand, avoiding pressure to sensitive areas.
-The elastic band allows the wearer to adjust the support and this can be found in four sizes, with options for the left or right hand upon purchase.
+This wrist brace is designed to fit the contours of the wrist and hand, avoiding pressure on sensitive areas.
+The elastic band allows the wearer to adjust the support, and it is available in four sizes, with options for the left or right hand upon purchase.

 Neck Exercises for Arthritis